mseemann/kfleet/README.md

         .getQueryableStore(CarStateCountProcessorBinding.CAR_STORE, QueryableStoreTypes.keyValueStore<String, Car>())

 ```
-If we have more than one instance of our streaming application running we need to decide wether the
+If we have more than one instance of our streaming application running we need to decide whether the
 record is stored locally or can only be queries from another application instance.
 If the key is stored
-locally we query the local store if not we need a remote call to query the reocord:
+locally we query the local store.
+If not, we need a remote call to query the reocord:

 ``` kotlin
 override fun findById(id: String): Mono<Car> {